 Just like you wrote a love letter to the person you love the most, now it’s time to do the same thing, but with one difference – the person you’re writing this letter to is no one else but you!

-If this seems like a difficult task to accomplish (as it might be the case for some people, especially if they’re not accustomed to show and practice self-love), here’s one tip that will help you to easier achieve it.
+If this seems like a difficult task to accomplish (as might be the case for some people, especially if they’re not accustomed to showing and practicing self-love), here’s one tip that will help you to easier achieve it.

 Write as you were some other person who’s deeply in love with you and sees all of your beauties and positive sides you carry inside (and outside) yourself.
 This small trick should be enough to help you start (and finish) writing a love letter to one very special person – and that is you.

 No matter if you already practice some form of self-love or not, there are additional ways how you can love yourself even more.

 Think what those ways might be, write them down, and – of course – start practicing them!

 (you can also take a look at 20 ways to love yourself to get some inspiration)

 20. Write 5 things I truly love about my body.

 Sadly, in today’s world, a lot of people don’t have a positive body image of themselves.
 You can blame it on “perfect” influencers or the messages (and pressures) we get from media and society, but the truth is – nobody is “perfect”, and nobody is all “bad”.